-The ArcGIS REST API allows you to administer ArcGIS Server programmatically.
+The ArcGIS Server Administrator REST API allows you to administer ArcGIS Server programmatically.
 This means that you can completely manage your server using any framework that can make HTTP requests.

 The API is organized into resources and operations.
-Resources are entities within ArcGIS Server that hold some information and a have well-defined state.
+Resources are entities in ArcGIS Server that contain information and have a well-defined state.
 Operations act on these resources and update their information or state.
-Resources and operations are hierarchical and have unique universal resource locators (URLs).
+Resources and operations are hierarchical and have unique URLs.

-This topic is designed to help you navigate through the APIs as well as be more productive in administering ArcGIS Server.
+This topic is designed to help you browse the API and be more productive in administering ArcGIS Server.

 The hierarchical root of the Administrator API begins with a well-defined URL called as the site URL.
-Typically, this is accessible at:
+Typically, this is accessible at the following location:

-Organized hierarchically from the site URL are the various resources and operations that are exposed by the Administrator API.
-To access a resource or invoke an operation you must create a request by:
+The various resources and operations that are used by the Administrator API are organized hierarchically from the site URL.
+To access a resource or invoke an operation, you must create a request by doing the following:

-- Constructing a URL to the selected resource or operation as defined in the API Reference
+- Construct a URL to the selected resource or operation as defined in the API Reference .

-- Providing the relevant parameters in their specified format
+- Provide the relevant parameters in their specified format.

-- Accessing the URL over the prescribed HTTP method (typically GET or POST)
+- Access the URL over the prescribed HTTP method (typically GET or POST).

 The API is stateless, which means that the server does not keep track of transactions from one request to the next.
 Each request must contain all the information necessary for successful processing.
-The server will process each request and return a well-defined response.
+The server processes each request and returns a well-defined response.

-The Administrator Directory, which is installed with each instance of ArcGIS Server, is a simple HTML interface that allows you to interact with the resources and operations exposed by the Administrator API.
+The Administrator Directory, which is installed with each instance of ArcGIS Server, is a simple HTML interface that allows you to interact with the resources and operations used by the Administrator API.
 This can be helpful when building scripts for administrative tasks and applications.
-The Administrator Directory is accessible by navigating to the site URL in a web browser.
+To access the Administrator Directory, browse to the site URL in a web browser.